Rinnegatamante/vitaQuake/README.md

 #Credits
 - idSoftware for winQuake sourcecode
-- MasterFeizz for ctrQuakle sourcecode i studied to understand how winQuake works
+- MasterFeizz for ctrQuake sourcecode i studied to understand how winQuake works
 - xerpi for vita2dlib
 - EasyRPG Team for the audio decoder used for CDAudio support